newlogic-digital/core/README.md

 ### 📦 Modularity

-Newlogic Core uses [Gulp](https://gulpjs.com/) as smart task system, tasks are generated automatically depending on which modules you use.
+Newlogic Core uses currently [Gulp](https://gulpjs.com/) as smart task system, tasks are generated automatically depending on which modules you use.

 Source files are divided by modules inside `src` directory - styles, scripts, templates, icons, emails, assets.
 It is optional which modules you want to use for the project, simple delete the directory.
 You really only use what you want to use.